runtimed/runtimed/crates/runtimelib/README.md

 ## License

-RuntimeLib is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Runtimelib is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.